Hendricks Chapel: Early programming

+In 1980, with the listing of the "Old Row" Comstock Tract Buildings on the National Register of Historic Places, the chapel was added as a contributing property.

 Chaplaincies

-The Chapel is home to ten chaplaincies, including Baptist, Buddhist, Evangelical Christian, Historically Black Churches, Islamic, Jewish, Lutheran, Pagan, Methodist, and Roman Catholic.
-The Muslim Fellowship was first added in 1957-58, with an Islamic Chaplaincy being added in 1979.
+The Chapel is home to ten chaplaincies, including Baptist, Buddhist, Evangelical Christian, Hindu, Historically Black Churches, Jewish (Hillel), Lutheran, Muslim, Methodist, and Roman Catholic.
+The Muslim Fellowship was first added in 1957–58, with an Islamic chaplaincy being added in 1979.
+Hindu chaplaincy was inaugurated in 2023 out of the fellowship founded in 2018.

 In addition, there are a number of student religious groups, including groups associated with the chaplaincies as well as Adventist, Christian Science, Hindu, Mormon, Muslim, Orthodox Christian, Pentecostal, and more.

 List of Deans

 The chapel adopted a policy that allowed for the appointment of a Dean who was not necessarily affiliated with the institution's traditional Methodist religious backing.
-While such policy is in place, the chapel has never been led by a non-Methodist dean.